Elsewhere, I have described the safe experiment that is The Road Map. Here I want to describe another Map – the Ecogram; sometime called an Eco Map.

 - Different sizes for the circles you draw can represent the ‘importance’ of an individual to you – large for very important and small for limited to non-existent.

 Although you place yourself at the centre of the drawing, you will include others and show how they inter-connect even if you are out of their immediate circle.
 Because these drawings are complicated, the first edition may be difficult to follow, so feel free to edit, revisit and adjust your map – but hang on to each one – something else may emerge as you revisit the information at a later date.

 Now these drawings can provide a lot of information.
 Also, they may challenge to think about the way your family and friends’ network, as it operates in the day-to-day.

-PART TWO: AN EXPERIMENT: reflect on, and record your thoughts about:
+Reflect on, and record your thoughts about:

 THE BLUE PRINT: that’s actual picture you have drawn – the people you have identified.
 It’s what is evidently there to be seen.